Topic-Based vs Text-Based vs Timeline Editing: Which is Right for Long-Form Video?

 No. Text-based editing is a method of cutting video by editing text (the transcript).
 Topic-Based Editing is a method of selecting what content matters based on semantic topic analysis.
 They operate at different levels and solve different problems.

-Can I use both?
+Can I use all three together?

 Is NexClip AI a Descript alternative?